the-full-stack/fsdl-text-recognizer-2021-labs/lab2/readme.md

 - Remove `MaxPool2D`, perhaps using a strided convolution instead.
 - Add some command-line arguments to make trying things a quicker process.
 - A good argument to add would be for the number of `ConvBlock`s to run the input through.

-Explain what you did, paste the contents of `cnn.py`, and paste your training output into the last question of Gradescope Assignment 2.

-As long as you tried a couple of things, you will receive full credit.